 |Pests & Diseases:||Root rot, scale, mealy bugs|

-This succulent is a slow grower and can live up to 50 years!
-It belongs to the Asphodelaceae family and is native to the Eastern Cape province of South Africa.
+The Haworthiopsis attenuata succulent is a slow grower that looks like an aloe plant, and can live up to 50 years!
+It belongs to the Asphodelaceae family of succulent plants, and is native to the Eastern Cape province of South Africa.

-The white tubercles on both sides of its leaves are long, thin and are a bit spread out.
+The white tubercles on both sides of the leaves of H. attenuata are long, thin and are a bit spread out.
 The leaves aren’t fibrous, but you can feel bumps or ridges if you touch the white stripes.

 Types of Zebra Plant

 There are a couple of varieties and subspecies that you will find for the Zebra plant.
-Some of the common types are discussed underneath.
+Some of the common H. attenuata types are discussed underneath.

 Haworthiopsis attenuata var. radula

-Commonly known as Hankey Dwarf Aloe, the leaves are brownish-green and has many more white tubercles than the normal variety.
+Commonly known as Hankey Dwarf Aloe, the leaves of this H. attenuata are brownish-green and has many more white tubercles than the normal variety.
 The leaves are longer and grows a bit more compact.

-This variety is distinguished from other fellow plants by its leaves that are evenly covered with white tubercles.
+This H. attenuata variety is distinguished from other fellow plants by its leaves that are evenly covered with white tubercles.

-This variety is differentiated by its thinner, elongated leaves and speckling of white tubercles that are concentrated more at the growing tips of the leaves.
+This H. attenuata variety is differentiated by its thinner, elongated leaves and speckling of white tubercles that are concentrated more at the growing tips of the leaves.